Who Is The Masked Magician?

 Who was The Masked Magician?

 The masked magician is the Las Vegas entertainer universally despised by magicians who recoil in disgust from the man who wears a mask.
-Why does the failed magician wear a mask?
+For years, Fox had a proposal on the table for any magician to star in a showed the chose to call, “Breaking The Magicians’ Code.”
+Pro magicians repeatedly turned down the offer.
+Valentino (Leonard Montano) was the only one willing to sell out,

 Failed magician?
 But in the first 60 seconds of the first episode of Breaking The Magicians’ Code, the narrator said, “You’re about to see one of the world’s top magicians break his code of silence and reveal magic’s most closely guarded secrets.
 We’re really not sure why a well-known magician would go on television and expose deep dark secrets.”